DiamondLightSource/ulims-json-schemas/docs/tutorial3.md

 happy with the change.
 Remember the $id used.
-For a real completed schema this would ideally be committed, pushed and merged to main before doing day two. *eg. "$id": "/zdemo/practice/quickeg/1.0.5"*
+For a real completed schema this would ideally be committed, pushed and merged to main before doing day two. *eg. "$id": "/practice/quickeg/1.0.5"*

 3. Day 2, Do SRC `npm run check` and fix any issues.
 (Pretend merge occured on day 1.)
 Then,

 4. Complete tutorial 2.
 Edit $id in quickegref/current.json with
    a new number before making changes.
-Change the $ref to match the $id in step 2. *eg. "$id": "/zdemo/practice/quickegref/1.0.1" and "$ref": "/zdemo/practice/quickeg/1.0.5"*
+Change the $ref to match the $id in step 2. *eg. "$id": "/practice/quickegref/1.0.1" and "$ref": "/practice/quickeg/1.0.5"*

 Release numbers have nothing to do with each other.
 Numbers are likely to be similar at the start but can diverge over time if releases of basic schema occur more often.
-In this case the advanced schema is pretending to skip over a point releases (1.0.1 to  1.0.4) done on the basic schema over the last year.
+In this case the advanced schema is pretending to skip over point releases (1.0.1 to  1.0.4) done on the basic schema over the last year.
 If a $ref is changed to a release that does not exist on disk the SRC will fail.